tum-pbs/pbdl-book/overview-equations.md

 We typically optimize, i.e. _train_,
 with a stochastic gradient descent (SGD) optimizer of choice, e.g. Adam {cite}`kingma2014adam`.
-We'll rely on auto-diff to compute the gradient of a scalar loss $L$ w.r.t. the weights, $\partial L / \partial \theta$, We will also assume that $e$ denotes a _scalar_ error function (also called cost, or objective function).
+We'll rely on auto-diff to compute the gradient of a _scalar_ loss $L$ w.r.t. the weights, $\partial L / \partial \theta$.
-It is crucial for the efficient calculation of gradients that this function is scalar.
+It is crucial for the calculation of gradients that this function is scalar, and the loss function is often also called "error", "cost", or "objective" function.

 <!-- general goal, minimize E for e(x,y) ... cf. eq.
 8.1 from DLbook
 introduce scalar loss, always(!) scalar...  (also called *cost* or *objective* function) -->